 Unlike some towns, Tiger isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Tiger are a mix of both white- and blue-collar jobs.
 Overall, Tiger is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Tiger who work in management occupations (17.98%), office and administrative support (16.85%), and healthcare (8.43%).

-As is often the case in a small town, Tiger doesn't have a public transportation system that people use for their commute.
+Tiger is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Tiger is nearly on par with the US average for all cities of 21.84%: 20.69% of adults 25 and older in Tiger have a bachelor's degree or advanced degree.